 To deliver the Services they are contracted to provide, Providers are generally required to collect personal information.
-APP 3 outlines when an APP entity may collect solicited personal information, including sensitive information.
+APP 3 outlines when an APP entity may collect solicited personal information, including sensitive information (see Consent and the APPs).

 Providers may only solicit and collect personal information that is reasonably necessary for, or directly related to, one or more of the Provider's functions or activities.
 A Provider's functions or activities will vary depending on the Services being delivered and Providers should consider their obligations under their Deed(s) with the Department to deliver Services before collecting personal information.